By Larry Evans

 Analyzing the current roles in a family business provides an opportunity to determine if there are other roles that need be filled and if those occupying the current roles are functioning effectively.
-The analysis will also highlight the issues related to a back-up person.
-If no back-up person is currently available, it should be a priority to find or develop back-up individuals.
+The analysis will also highlight the issues related to a

 2. What talents do individual family members possess to operate the family business?

 Not everyone in a family has the same talents and not all will be capable of running a family business.
 However, some that do have the necessary talents can be ignored or dismissed based on emotion rather than an objective evaluation.
 An unbiased evaluation of talent will demonstrate where a family business would be well advised to use a new person in a current role, or encourage a family member to develop knowledge and experience to fill talent gaps anticipated to be needed now and in the future.